 91—I Am Loaning Him to Jehovah (1 Samuel 1-2) Tells of the childless Hannah who is blessed to have a son, Samuel, and gives him to Jehovah.

-93—Speak, Lord, for Thy Servant Hears Thee (1 Samuel 2-3) Tells of Jehovah calling young Samuel in the night and telling him of His judgment on Eli’s house.
+93—Speak, Lord, for Thy Servant Hears Thee (1 Samuel 2-3) Tells of Jehovah calling young Samuel in the night and telling him of the judgments to come upon Eli’s house.

-95—The Ark of the Covenant Among the Philistines (1 Samuel 5-7) Tells of the destruction caused by the Ark of the Covenant among the Philistines; also, its return to Israel.
+95—The Ark of the Covenant Among the Philistines (1 Samuel 5-7) Tells of the destruction caused by the Ark of the Covenant among the Philistines; also, of the return of the ark to Israel.

-96—Samuel’s Victory Over the Philistines (1 Samuel 7) Tells of Samuel leading Israel to victory in their defense against the Philistines, bringing peace to the land.
+96—Samuel’s Victory Over the Philistines (1 Samuel 7) Tells of Samuel leading Israel to victory in their defense against the Philistine army, bringing peace to the land.

 Section VII: Saul and David: The Rise and Fall of King Saul